Detecting unauthorized Terraform IaC changes #

 Finally, we apply the terraform plan, and attest the produced terraform state file as an artifact.
 This will calculate a SHA256 fingerprint for the state file based on its contents.
 The fingerprint will later be used to determine if a change is authorized or not.

 In this tutorial, we use a simple setup where the terraform state file is stored locally.
-In production cases, however, the state file would be stored in some cloud storage (e.g. AWS S3)
+In production cases, however, the state file would be stored in some cloud storage (e.g. AWS S3).
+In such cases, you would need to download the state file from the remote backend after it was updated by the authorized change.

 Note that we set both --build-url and --commit-url to fake URLs.
 These are normally defaulted in CI.